VOTE OCTOBER 26TH 2026

 Taxes

-As a father of young children, Bradley regularly utilizes our Ward 3 Parks.
+As a father of four children, Bradley regularly utilizes our City Parks.

 During the 2019 budget process Bradley’s motion garnered Council's unanimous support to convert all City Parks from problematic sand base (home to wasp nests, feral cats, rodents.) to the safer option of modified wood chips.

-Bradley supported park re-development all over the city recognizing their vital importance to building community and creating a desirable destination for families.
+Bradley supported park re-development all over the city, including Rose Valley Park, Easton Park and the massive updates to Rotary Park Bradley recognizes City Park's vital importance to building community and creating a desirable destination for families.

-If re-elected Bradley will target all Ward 3 Parks in need of updating.
-Bradley will ensure safe equipment, splash pads, park maintenance such as tree removal, grass cutting and graffiti removal are all taken care of in our beautiful Ward 3 recreation spaces.
+If elected Bradley will target all Ward 2 Parks in need of updating.
+Bradley will ensure safe equipment, splash pads, park maintenance such as tree removal, grass cutting and graffiti removal are all taken care of in beautiful Ward 2 recreation spaces.

-Bradley prides himself on answering your questions and concerns in a timely fashion and will continue to respond to your concerns and action your requests in a fast and friendly manner in his next term as your Ward 3 City Councillor.
+Bradley prides himself on answering your questions and concerns in a timely fashion and will continue to respond to your concerns in this regard and action your requests in a fast and friendly manner.

 Marks Family History